quocthai9120/Image-Captioning/docs/index.md

 # Video
 We also include a 3-minute long video where we explained our project.
 Readers can access our video here: ![Summarizing Video]().

+# Acknowledgement
+We used "PyTorch" as the framework for implmenting our models.
+All of the code are written manually with references to several of paper mentioned in the references.
+Particularly, we mainly refer to the paper "Show, Attend and Tell: Neural Image Caption Generation with Visual Attention" [6](https://arxiv.org/pdf/1502.03044.pdf) to form and finetune our model architecture and refer to the following [GitHub repo](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning) for some engineering aspect to parallelize our training procedure.

 # References
 [1] Gu, J., Wang, Z., Kuen, J., Ma, L., Shahroudy, A., Shuai, B., ... & Chen, T. (2018).
 Recent advances in convolutional neural networks.
 Pattern Recognition, 77, 354-377.